 Destruction kits for the destruction of controlled drugs were on order.
-Doop bins were available and being used for the disposal of medicines returned by patients.
-A bin for the disposal of hazardous waste was not available for use at the time of the inspection.
+Designated bins for storing waste medicines were available and being used for the disposal of medicines returned by patients.
+A bin for the disposal of hazardous waste was also available for use.
 Waste collection was regular and the team explained they would contact the contractors if they required more frequent waste collection.

 The majority of medicines and medical devices were stored in an organised fashion within their original manufacturer's packaging.
-A bottle of Calcichew-D3 Forte did not have a batch number and expiry date on the container.
-The inspector proffered advice about this.
+The following medicines were stored without a batch number on the container: Amitriptyline 10mg tablets, Apixaban 2.5mg tablets, Baclofen 10mg tablets, Co-dydramol 10mg/500mg tablets and Hydroxyzine 10mg tablets.
+In addition, three 60ml bottles of morphine sulphate 10mg/5ml were stored without a batch number or expiry date on the container.
+A bottle of ranitidine 150mg/10ml had expired as of March 2019.

 Pharmaceutical stock was subject to date checks which were documented and up to date.
 Short dated products were appropriately marked.

 The pharmacy team were aware of the European Falsified Medicines Directive (FMD).
 Boots head office was currently in the process of rolling equipment and software out to their pharmacies.
-The fridge was in good working order and the stock inside was stored in an orderly manner.
+The fridges were in good working order and the stock inside was stored in an orderly manner.

 MHRA alerts came to the pharmacy electronically through the company's intranet and the pharmacist explained that these were actioned appropriately.
-Audit trails to demonstrate this were incomplete and the inspector proffered advice about this.
+Some records and audit trails to demonstrate this were incomplete and the inspector proffered advice about this.